naivary/govm/README.md

 `-g [path]` is setting the path to a directory with one or more `vm.cfg` files each representing a virtual machine creating multiple virtual machines at once <br/>
 `-m [GOVM-ID]` is setting the virtual machine which should be manipulated by the `-v` command. <br/>
 `-i` if this is present the group or virtual machine  that is getting `exported` as an `.ova` is set as the `main.ova`. <br/>
 `-r` if this is present it will force a `recreation` of the vm if there is a virtual machine registered but not reachable.
-You may also use it to `reload` a virtual machine or group. <br/>
+You may also use it to `reload` a virtual machine or group.
+`-l` this flag can be used without `-v`.
+It will list all virtual-machine created by `govm` <br/>

 Every command should but does not have to start with: `govm -v [options]`.
 Afterwards you can specifiy any other flag.
 This way every command is properly structured and human readable.